Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: STACKELBERG GAME-BASED INCENTIVE MECHANISM FOR VEHICULAR METAVERSE

-We consider that the CDC rendering task execution mainly contains computing the task and transmitting the computation result to the MSP ${P_i}$.
-In the following, we study the utility function of workers.
+We consider that the CDC rendering task execution mainly contains computing the task and transmitting the computation result to MSP ${P_i}$.
+In the following, the profit function of workers is studied.